ccrd1711/space_shack/README.md

 - As a new visitor I want to make a (rather expensive) booking securely and then be able to leave my own reviews.

+- As a new visitor I want to make sure I can follow this accommodation in other ways so that I can get updates from elsewhere.

 ### Existing Visitor Goals

 - As a returning user I want to log in and out of their account securely.